 The dangers of which Paul warned Timothy, are equally concerning in our time and our culture.
 May we take to heart this teaching on the dangers of all forms of apostasy, give heed all his instructions on godly living, look to Scripture as our plumb-line for truth, and translate it into our daily practice - for His name's sake.

-Heavenly Father, I increasingly see that dangers caused by false teachings in the early Church are equally concerning in Christendom today.
+Heavenly Father, I increasingly see that the dangers caused by false teachings in the early Church, are equally concerning in the Church today.
 Thank You for Your Word and the many warnings it gives to avoid the evil and do all that is well-pleasing to the Lord.
-Help me to be discerning in my life and never to pay attention to the fanciful myths and unbiblical philosophies that are becoming so popular today.
-Help me keep the focus of my heart on JESUS.
+Help me to be discerning in my life and never pay attention to the fanciful myths and unbiblical philosophies that are becoming so popular today.
+Help me to keep the focus of my heart on Jesus.
 Keep me from falling into the trap of dismissing the destructive elements in things like myths and mere speculation which can become such a hindrance to spiritual growth and the spread of the gospel.
-Keep me low at the Cross and humble before You, and help me to translate biblical truth into practical application, for You greater glory.
-This I ask in Jesus' name, AMEN.
+Keep me low at the Cross and humble before You, and help me to translate biblical truth into practical application, for Your greater glory, In Jesus' name, AMEN.